 Ilala Lodge: Our full report

-Our viewIlala does a great job of maintaining much of a 'lodge' feel despite its 'small-hotel' size.
-The service is personal without being over the top and the rooms are clean, comfortable and provide you more than simply the basics.
-The food is much better than one might expect - it's probably the best in the Falls.
-However, there is a wide range of cheaper (but lower quality) places to eat in town.
-For a base from which to explore the Victoria Falls, Ilala Lodge is our favourite by a long way because it's close and so well priced.
+IIala Lodge does a great job of maintaining a "lodge" feel despite its size.
+The service is personal without being over the top and the rooms are clean, comfortable and kitted out with more than simply the basics.
+The food is up there with the best in the Falls (although there is a wide range of cheaper, if lower quality, places to eat in town).
+For a base from which to explore the Victoria Falls, Ilala is certainly one of our favourites because it's close and so well-priced.

 Food & drink